Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{We conducted computer simulations to study the effect of long wavelength Mermin-Wagner type fluctuations in polycrystalline samples and two model glasses, one with local medium range crystalline order (MRCO) and the other without such predominant local structural motifs, in 2D.
-We found that active forces modelled as run-and-tumble (RTP) particles significantly enhance the local wavelength density fluctuations in these systems, causing a power-law divergence with system size ($L$) in the Debye-Waller (DW) factor.
-This exponent increases with increasing activity strength, universally in both crystalline and disordered solids.
-The long wavelength density fluctuations also affect high-temperature liquid dynamics, following results obtained in passive systems.
-We developed an effective dynamical matrix description of the observation by computing the effective Hessian matrix from displacement-displacement covariance matrix and performing exact diagonalization to compute the eigenvalues and eigenvectors.
-The obtained density of vibrational states (VDoS) matched very well for the passive systems after systematically correcting for convergence issues.
-VDoS results obtained following the same protocols led to the observation of enhanced phonon modes at lower frequencies with increasing activity, as evident from the appearance of sharp peaks in the distribution at small frequencies.
+We proposed an effective dynamical matrix description of the observation by computing the effective Hessian matrix from displacement-displacement covariance matrix and performing exact diagonalization to compute the eigenvalues and eigenvectors.
+The obtained vibrational density of states (vDoS) matched very well for the passive systems after systematically correcting for convergence issues. vDoS results obtained following the same protocols led to the observation of enhanced phonon modes at lower frequencies with increasing activity, as evident from the appearance of sharp peaks in the distribution at small frequencies.
 The validity of this effective description was verified by computing the mean squared displacement (MSD) of particles in both crystals and amorphous solids using the detailed information of eigenvalues and eigenvectors of the effective Hessian matrix, showing close agreement with MD simulations results.
-Subsequently, to shed more light on the stronger than the logarithmic divergence of DW factors in crystalline and amorphous solids, we have computed the effective phonon dispersion relation and showed that in passive systems, one gets back the usual linear dispersion as $\omega(q) \sim q$, whereas in the presence of activity, this relation becomes non-linear as $\omega(q) \sim q^\alpha$, with exponent $\alpha \sim 1.8$ in polycrystalline solids and around $1.47-2.02$ in amorphous solids with exponent increasing systematically with increasing activity.
-These results qualitatively rationalize the observed power-law divergence of DW in crystalline and amorphous solids.}
+Subsequently, to shed more light on the power-law and logarithmic divergence of DW factors 2D and 3D in crystalline and amorphous solids respectively, we have computed the effective phonon dispersion relation and showed that in passive systems, one gets back the usual linear dispersion as $\omega(q) \sim q$, whereas in active solids, this relation becomes non-linear as $\omega(q) \sim q^\alpha$, with exponent $\alpha \sim 1.8$ in polycrystalline solids and around $1.47-2.02$ in amorphous solids with exponent increasing systematically with increasing activity in both 2D and 3D.
+These results qualitatively rationalize the observed power-law and logarithmic divergence of DW in crystalline and amorphous solids in 2D and 3D respectively as well as no divergence in 4D solids.